Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

 - List of Expected Prototyped Programs, <a href="">Click Here when Available</a>

 Different Items to Grade
-- Concatenation of Strings to form pathways and file names
+- Loading Music: boilerplate, minim library, pathways, song & sound effect files and file extensions
+- Quit Button: 'Q', 'ESC', Actual Mouse Button

+CONTINUE HERE

 - Population of all visual objects dependant on size() or fullScreen() to appWidth & appHeight
 - Music Subprogram & Boilerplate connections from TAB to MAIN
 - Music Features as key board short cuts & mousePressed buttons